Ridoineel/Polyno--Polynomial-object/README.md

 ```

 ### Set P1 and P2 for the examples below
+	The parameter of Poly object is
-	Polynomial parameter is absolute list of coefficients
+	a vector of coefficients in descending
+	according to the degrees order
-	in descending order or dictionnary {degree:coef}
+	or a dictionnary {degree:coef}

 ```python
 >>> P1 = Poly([3, 1, 0])
 >>> P2 = Poly({0:5, 3:2})
 ```

-	By default, Poly.coefs is list of polynomial degrees according to reversed sorted Poly.degs.
-	Exemple: P2.coefs is [2, 5], not [2, 0, 0, 5]

-	Below, get absolute list in ascending order of coefficients

 ```python
 >>> P2.coefficients()